 When the jet is injected without an applied magnetic field, it is difficult to discern the jet surface because of blockage by Hg droplets on the window.
-Therefore, some errors in the measurement exists (see images Fig. 4.4(a) through Fig. 4.4(c) and 4.5(a) through 4.5(c)).
+Therefore, some errors in the measurement exists (see images in Fig. 4.3(a) through Fig. 4.3(c) and 4.4(a) through 4.4(c)).
 On the contrary, when a magnetic field is applied, the measurement errors are significantly reduced, leading to significantly less intermittent jet boundaries.

 The inertial forces appear to dominate the jet movement when the jet velocity is 15 m/s.
-The turbulent jet motion is unstable but becomes stabilized as the magnetic field approaches 5 T. It has been reported that the radial force induced by the transverse component of magnetic field caused by the axially induced current due to the tilted jet angle can significantly increase the jet height (Gallardo et al, 2002).
-The phenomena of increasing jet thickness with high magnetic induction field is observed for the first time when the magnetic field exceeds 10T.
+The turbulent jet motion is unstable but becomes stabilized as the magnetic field approaches 5 T. It has been reported that the radial force induced by the transverse component of magnetic field caused by the axially induced current due to the tilted jet angle can significantly increase the jet height (Gallardo etal., 2002).
+The phenomena of increasing jet thickness with high magnetic induction field is observed for the first time when the magnetic field exceeds 10 T.

-The Fig. 4.7 (a) shows the jet height variation by the magnetic field strength and the jet height is measured by fitting the histogram of number of events resulted from the image processing.
-The standard error is used to give the error bar, where the standard deviation is divided by the number of samples.
-The Fig. 4.7 (b) shows the jet height measurement by direct average of vertical jet height from scanned pixels on each image.
+Figure 4.6 shows the jet height measurement by direct average of vertical jet height from scanned pixels on each image.
 The standard deviation is used to give the error bar.
 This two plot shows the extreme two conditions of evaluation of the measured jet height, but one can effectively observe the fluctuating amount relative to the nominal jet height according to the various magnetic fields.

 At a jet velocity of 15 m/s, the relatively low inertial force reduces the extent of turbulent fluctuation.
 For this case, the magnetic field does not significantly affect the dynamics of the jet until the magnetic field strength of ~ 5 T reaches.
-Consequently, the height of the jet decreases only slightly until 5T since the magnetic field reduces the fluctuating surfaces and the jet is more likely to elongate axially to the jet axis.
-The results shown in Fig. 4.4 and 4.5 clearly suggest that the magnetic field has constrained (stabilized)

-the Hg jet flow by smoothing out the edges of the otherwise turbulent flow.
+Consequently, the height of the jet decreases only slightly until 5 T since the magnetic field reduces the fluctuating surfaces and the jet is more likely to elongate axially to the jet axis.
+The results shown in Fig. 4.3 and 4.4 clearly suggest that the magnetic field has constrained (stabilized) the Hg jet flow by smoothing out the edges of the otherwise turbulent flow.
 At large number of the magnetic field (>10 T), stability is maintained at all Viewports.
 At 15 T, a larger height (cross sectional distortion) is observed on all Viewports.